Bernardi23/search_map_place/README.md

     search_map_place: <latest>
 ```

+After that, make sure you have the following APIs activated in your Google Cloud Platform:
+- Places
+- Geolocation
+- Geocoding

-After that, import it to your file:
+You can now import it to your file and use it on your app.

 ```dart
 import 'package:search_map_place/search_map_place.dart';